In this Article

 The two-week wait refers to the luteal phase of pregnancy.
 It is a phase of the menstrual cycle which starts after ovulation and lasts until the start of pregnancy or breakdown of the corpus luteum.
-In other words, it’s the duration between ovulation and the next expected period.
-In most women, who have a 28-day cycle, the luteal phase of pregnancy is for about 14 days and for women with shorter menstrual cycles, it could be for about a week.
+In other words, it is the duration between ovulation and the next expected period.
+Most women who tend to have a 28-day cycle, their luteal phase of pregnancy is for about 14 days, which can be quite frustrating for those trying to conceive.

 Symptoms and Emotions You May Have During the Two- Week Wait Phase

 Whether you’ve tried for pregnancy with or without fertility treatments, the two-week stretch can seem too long.
 To better cope with it, you should learn about the symptoms of this phase.
 Here are some symptoms that you can expect during this two-week phase.
 These are some common symptoms of pregnancy.
 If you experience these, it could be a sign of pregnancy.